clojang/erlymcjface/README.md

 This redesign will result in a library that is not only more robust and maintainable but also more aligned with both Erlang/OTP principles and modern Java best practices.

+Note that, due to our use of such features as pattern matching and sealed interfaces, this library requires Java 21 or later.

 [//]: ---Named-Links---

 [logo]: resources/images/logo.png